 For a Master of Science or Master of Public Health degree, students are required to successfully complete all degree program course and grading requirements.
-This information may be found for each individual degree program here:
+This information may be found for each individual degree program in the SPH-B Academic Bulletin under the "Graduate" tab within the "Master's Degree Programs" link.

+Independent Study:

-A maximum of 6 credit hours in independent study, readings, and research courses (not including internships) may be used to meet Master's degree requirements unless special permission is obtained from the assistant dean of graduate studies.
+In most cases, a maximum of 6 credit hours in independent study, readings, and research courses (not including internships) may be used to meet Master's degree requirements.
+Special permission to use Independent Study as a substitution for degree course requirements must be obtained from the assistant dean of graduate studies via a Substitution Form: https://one.iu.edu/task/iub/current-sph-students (follow the "Forms" link, then scroll to the "For Master's Degree Students" heading and select the Online Form under "Course Substitution Request Form.").

 A student must have at least a 3.0 GPA to enroll in independent study courses.